Frequently Asked Questions

 When will decisions be made?

 - Review of applications will begin in early December.
-Decisions can be made as early as the first week in February.
+Interview decisions can be made as early as the third week in January.

 When will interviews take place?
 How will I know if I will be interviewed?